-Today, Glades Electric Cooperative provides power to nearly 17,000 accounts over 2,500 miles of line in portions of Glades, Hendry, Highlands, and Okeechobee counties.
-We are based in Moore Haven, Florida with a satellite office in Lake Placid.
+Today, Glades Electric Cooperative provides power to more than 17,000 accounts over 2,600 miles of line in portions of Glades, Hendry, Highlands, and Okeechobee counties.
+We are based in Moore Haven, Florida, with a satellite office in Lake Placid.

 Our Power Provider